brikis98/yevgeniy-brikman-homepage/_posts/2025-04-03-a-philosophy-of-software-design.md

 The book argues that consistency is a powerful tool for managing complexity:

-"If a system is consistent, it means similar things are done in similar ways and dissimilar things are done in different ways.
+> If a system is consistent, it means similar things are done in similar ways and dissimilar things are done in different ways.
 Consistency creates cognitive leverage: once you have learned how something is done in one place, you can use that knowledge to immediately understand other places that use the same approach.
 If a system is not implemented in a consistent fashion, developers must learn about each situation separately.
-This will take more time."
+This will take more time.

 Also, I found myself nodding vigorously at this part:

-"Don't change existing conventions.
+> Don't change existing conventions.
 Resist the urge to 'improve' on existing conventions.
 Having a 'better idea' is not a sufficient excuse to introduce inconsistencies.
-Your new idea may indeed be better, but the value of consistency over inconsistency is almost always greater than the value of one approach over another."
+Your new idea may indeed be better, but the value of consistency over inconsistency is almost always greater than the value of one approach over another.

 ## 6. Some items I don't agree with